-- Zero passenger vehicle module: a multiplier, known as the zero-passenger vehicle factor, is applied to the transpose of the AV and TNC trip matrices to represent zero passenger vehicle trips - Traffic assignment: AVs (together with TNCs) are assigned as a separate vehicle class from the existing vehicle classes.
+- Auto ownership: extended to consider ownership of both autonomous (AV) and human driven (HV) vehicles - AV allocation: a simulation model was added to determine, for AV-owning households, whether an AV is allocated for a tour - Tour and trip mode choice: user-defined coefficients to represent AV scenario assumptions are added - Zero passenger vehicle module: a multiplier, known as the zero-passenger vehicle factor, is applied to the transpose of the AV and TNC trip matrices to represent zero passenger vehicle trips - Traffic assignment: AVs (together with TNCs) are assigned as a separate vehicle class from the existing vehicle classes.
 This allows analysts to generate summaries specific to AVs and TNCs.
-Also, to represent potential increases in effective roadway capacity due to closer vehicle spacing, the traffic assignment module of TM1.5 is updated such that the passenger-car equivalent of AVs is configurable by facility type.
+Also, to represent potential increases in effective roadway capacity due to closer vehicle spacing, the traffic assignment module of TM1.5 is updated such that the passenger-car equivalent48 of AVs is configurable by facility type.

-Detailed documentation about these enhancements is available on the Travel Model 1.5 documentation wiki.
-This report will focus on the user-defined coefficients used in Plan Bay Area 2050 modeling.
+Detailed documentation about these enhancements is available on the Travel Model 1.5 documentation wiki.49 This report will focus on the user-defined coefficients used in Plan Bay Area 2050 modeling.

 Since fully autonomous vehicles are still a nascent technology that is not available to the public yet, there is considerable uncertainty around its operational characteristics and the associated traveler behavioral responses.
 TM1.5 allows users to define different coefficients that represent different AV modeling assumptions.
-The user-defined coefficients in Plan Bay Area 2050 modeling were informed by the outcomes of a literature search, a series of presentations, a workshop and a survey of Regional Modeling Working Group participants that took place in late 2018 as part of the Horizon process.
+The user-defined coefficients in Plan Bay Area 2050 modeling were informed by the outcomes of a literature search, a series of presentations, a workshop and a survey of Regional Modeling Working Group50 participants that took place in late 2018 as part of the Horizon process.
 These coefficients and assumptions are presented in Table 36.

 Given these assumptions, the incorporation of AV use and their deadheading miles in Plan Bay Area 2050 modeling shows that the emergence of AVs has an adverse impact on the Bay Area's ability to meet its VMT and GHG reduction goals.
-In a test run, in which AV market penetration was set to zero while holding all else the same as the 2050 Final Blueprint scenario, the VMT per capita was 9% lower than the Final Blueprint (14.9 in the test, compared to 16.3 in the Final Blueprint).
+In a test run, in which AV market penetration was set to zero while holding all else the same as the 2050 Plan scenario, the VMT per capita was 9% lower than the Plan (14.9 in the test, compared to 16.3 in the Plan).